Khans of Bollywood: Saif Ali Khan

-Saif Ali Khan - sometimes referred to as the "Fourth Khan", also a film producer, son of Mansoor Ali Khan Pataudi, a former captain of the Indian national cricket team, and actress Sharmila Tagore.
+Saif Ali Khan - referred to as the "Fourth Khan" - is also a film producer, son of Mansoor Ali Khan Pataudi, a former captain of the Indian national cricket team, and actress Sharmila Tagore.
 The 2004 romantic comedy Hum Tum proved to be Khan's first success in which he played the sole male lead, earning him the National Film Award for Best Actor, and starring roles in the drama Parineeta and the romantic comedy Salaam Namaste (both 2005) established him as a leading actor in Bollywood.
 He went on to earn wide critical praise for his portrayal of an apprentice in the 2006 English film Being Cyrus, a character based on William Shakespeare's antagonist Iago in the 2006 crime film Omkara and a terrorist in the 2009 thriller Kurbaan.
 Khan's highest commercial success came with the 2008 thriller Race and its 2013 sequel, the 2009 romance Love Aaj Kal, and the 2012 romantic comedy Cocktail.

 Irrfan Khan

-Irrfan Khan had garnered the National Film Award for Best Actor in the 60th National Film Awards 2012, for his performance in Paan Singh Tomar.
+Irrfan Khan won the National Film Award for Best Actor at the 60th National Film Awards 2012, for his performance in Paan Singh Tomar.
 Khan had won the 2014 Asian Film Award for Best Actor, the National Film Award for Best Actor, three Filmfare Awards, three International Indian Film Academy Awards, an Independent Spirit Award nomination, and various international honours.
 He also hosted a television show and commercials.
 By 2015, he had appeared in more than 50 Indian films in Bollywood, and a number of international films, such as Life of Pi, New York, I Love You, A Mighty Heart, The Amazing Spider-Man, and Jurassic World, with a featured role alongside Tom Hanks in the 2016 adaptation of Dan Brown's novel Inferno.
 In September 2015, he was appointed as the brand ambassador for "Resurgent Rajasthan", a campaign by the state government of Rajasthan.

 Irrfan Khan is sometimes also considered the "fourth Khan", along with Saif Ali Khan.
 By 2017, Irrfan Khan's films have grossed over US$3.6 billion at the worldwide box office, mostly from his work in international productions.
 His highest-grossing Hindi films are Hindi Medium (2017) and The Lunchbox (2013).
 He died of cancer on 29 April 2020 at Kokilaben Dhirubhai Ambani Hospital in Mumbai.